CircleCI-Archived/api-preview-docs/designs-for-feedback/trigger-workflows-in-pipeline.md

   limit the semantics of configuration through reuse.
 - They allow custom grouping and defaults, giving users more control over the structure of their workflows without incurring additional complexity on our side.
-Users could for example use an ~enum~ parameter to select just one workflow out of a list in a safe manner, or reuse the same parameter for several workflows which should always run together.
+Users could for example reuse the same parameter for several workflows which should always run together.